brk-a/system-design/0x0B-spotify/0-spotify.md

 * why multiple DBs?
     1. data types/formats are different
         - raw audio, for example, is an immutable blob (you will, almost certainly, never need to modify the file); the raw audio DB is read-heavy (Amazon S3 lends itself well)
-        - metadata may or may not be immutable (Amazon RDS lends itself well)
+        - metadata may or may not be immutable (Amazon RDS lends itself well); also this DB needs to be relational

             ```mermaid
             ---